 At East Valley Animal Hospital, we discuss your dog’s specific at-home care with you before you take them home to recover.
 In most cases, we will also schedule a follow-up exam seven to ten days after surgery to make sure your dog’s mouth is healing properly.
 If you have any questions along the way, don’t hesitate to reach out—we want to help both you and your pet feel at ease.

-Five Common Questions About Dog Tooth Extractions
+Five Common Questions About Dog Tooth Extraction Aftercare

 1. How long will my dog be in pain?